Nytreon/technical-freecam/README.md

 -No entity anchor

--chunk state information
+-Chunk state information

--camera teleport command

--chunk state command
+-Quality of life commands

--complete freecam without loading chunks
+-Complete freecam without loading chunks

--allows you to add waypoints to teleport to so you only have to type a position once
+-Allows you to add waypoints to teleport to so you only have to type a position once

 -Multiplayer supported